How To Stop Windows 10 From Using-up Internet Volume

 Avoid Automatic Downloads of Updates by Setting Your Internet Connection as a Metered Connection

 Luckily, you can easily change this setting to a metered connection.
-Windows will remember this setting every time you connect to the same wifi/ethernet connection unless you change its name or reset your router’s settings.
-In that case you’ll have to set this option again since Windows will treat it like a new wifi connection.
+Windows will remember this setting every time you connect to the same WiFi/Ethernet connection unless you change its name or reset your router’s settings.

 - Press the Windows Key and type wifi > click Change Wi-Fi settings from the list of search results.